ProfLehman/adventOfCode2023/README.md

 1. Part I. Read grid and follow path that is a loop counting steps
 2. Part II.
 Determine tiles enclosed by path

+## Day 16: The Floor Will Be Lava (Grid Processing, check for cycles)
+1. Part I. Read grid and follow path adding beams for splits and stopping when path visited
+2. Part II.
+Determine max reusing Part I starting at all entry points